 Compliance with the HELC and WC provisions is determined by FSA and NRCS.
 Determinations are recorded in FSA's automated HELC and WC compliance records.
-Each year RMA will obtain, between June 1 and July 1, FSA's automated HELC and WC compliance records.
+Each year RMA will obtain, between June 1 and July 1, a list of all producers who are ineligible for premium subsidy because of HELC and WC violation.
 Beginning July 1 of the reinsurance year, AIPs may request information on their insured's premium subsidy eligibility status.
 Information for requesting such information is contained in Appendix III.